reitzig/ltx2any/README.md

 ### Parallel Compilation ###

 Alas, LaTeX engines themselves can not run in parallel.
-But some extensions can, namely such that create many small jobs (e.g. TikZ externalization).
+But some extensions can, namely such that create many small, independent jobs (e.g. TikZ externalization).
-You only have to install Ruby gem [parallel](https://github.com/grosser/parallel/) for making the best out of your multicode CPU.
+You only have to install Ruby gem [parallel](https://github.com/grosser/parallel/) for making the best out of your multicore CPU.

 ### Daemon Mode ###

-Install Ruby gem [listen](https://github.com/guard/listen) to make daemon mode available with option `-d`.
+Install Ruby gem [listen](https://github.com/guard/listen) to make daemon mode available.

-TODO: describe what happens, trickeries, limitations, prompt
+Option `-d` then causes `ltx2any` to wait for files in the working directory to change;
+if that happens, the compilation process starts over.

+By default, `ltx2any` will ignore changes to files it creates itself (even across instances).
+Everything else in the current tree *is* listened to, though -- with some restrictions around symlinks -- so take care if there is lots of stuff.
+As a general rule, `ltx2any` works best if the document you want to compile resides in its own directory; use symlinks for shared resources.

+While `ltx2any` waits for files to change, you can hit ENTER to get an interactive prompt;
+hit ENTER again (with empty command) to close the prompt and recompile.
+Command `help` will tell you what you can do in the prompt; right now the most relevant use is probably to force recompilation.
+This feature is still subject to development and far from finished.

 ## For Developers